ateucher/rmapshaper/README.md

 ## rmapshaper

-An R package providing access to the awesome [mapshaper](https://github.com/mbloch/mapshaper/) javascript library by Mattew Bloch, which has both a [Node.js command-line tool](https://github.com/mbloch/mapshaper/wiki/Introduction-to-the-Command-Line-Tool) as well as an [interactive web tool](http://mapshaper.org/).
+An R package providing access to the awesome [mapshaper](https://github.com/mbloch/mapshaper/) tool by Mattew Bloch, which has both a [Node.js command-line tool](https://github.com/mbloch/mapshaper/wiki/Introduction-to-the-Command-Line-Tool) as well as an [interactive web tool](http://mapshaper.org/).

-I started this package so that I could have mapshaper's simplification method available in R. There is, as far as I know, no other R package that performs topologically-aware multi-polygon simplification.
-(This means that shared boundaries between polygons are always kept intact, with no gaps or overlaps, even at high levels of simplification).
+I started this package so that I could have mapshaper's [Visvalingam](http://bost.ocks.org/mike/simplify/) simplification method available in R. There is, as far as I know, no other R package that performs topologically-aware multi-polygon simplification.
+(This means that shared boundaries between adjacent polygons are always kept intact, with no gaps or overlaps, even at high levels of simplification).

 But mapshaper does much more than simplification, so I am working on wrapping most of the core functionality of mapshaper into R functions.